Detroit Institute of Arts x Goosechase: Amplifying Guest Engagement

 Make it fun for the creators

 Volunteer members of the docent program, who typically conduct the tours, created the new Goosechases.
-This process made it as much of an experience for them as it is for guests, as they got to see the exhibits with fresh eyes.
+This process made it as much of an experience for them as it was for guests, as they got to see the exhibits with fresh eyes.

 Have fun with it